neverchange95/ToDoApp/README.md

 ### Important!
 If you like to use this application on your own smartphone you have to do some things before:
 1. Import the folder "Sourcecode" into a new android studio project
-2. Download the MySQL-JDBC driver from here: https://downloads.mysql.com/archives/c-j/
+2. Download the MySQL-JDBC driver from here: https://downloads.mysql.com/archives/c-j/ use not the actual 8.0.22 driver, go to archives and download the 5.1.49
 3. In android studio go to File -> Project Structure -> Dependencies -> Click on the "+" symbol -> Choose Jar Dependency and import the mysql-connector-java-5.1.49.jar file
 4. You need a mysql or mariaDB database running in your own home network or a database which is public
 5. Open the file ***Sourcecode/app/src/main/java/com/application/MySQLConnection.java***